misterfish/stick/README.md

 If you really want to do bitwise math, see below.

-The overloading is made possible thanks to jussi-kalliokoski's work on the babel-plugin-operator-overload plugin.
+The overloading is made possible thanks to the great babel-plugin-operator-overload library by Jussi Kalliokoski (@jussi-kalliokoski).

-### Features
+### Features (/ why?)

 ### Synopsis (overview).